taralbpatel/Mist4610GroupProject1/README.md

 ## Queries:

-1. Query 1 lists
+1. Query 1 lists the number of reservations at each dining establishment that were made for between 6 and 8pm as well as the name of each dining establishment these reservation were made for.
+The results are also ordered by number of reservations in descending order.

 ![Screen Shot 2023-03-31 at 5 02 30 PM](https://user-images.githubusercontent.com/128402101/229229480-43e16cc1-7d57-4576-94ce-482a5357e515.png)

-Query 1 allows
+Query 1 allows allows managers to see which establishments have received the most number of reservations during their busiest time (6-8pm) which is typically dinner time.
+These establishments likely need more support, resources, and personnel around dinner time.
+Therefore, this query allows managers to identify which establishments to allocate this extra help to.
+Listing the results in descending order of number of reservations makes it easier to see which establishment to prioritize.

 2. Query 2 lists